Facts and figures

 One in every six people are cooperators of any of the 3 million cooperatives on earth.
 Cooperatives employ 10% of the employed population, and generate 2.1 trillion USD in turnover while providing the services and infrastructure society needs to thrive.

 Co-operatives are enterprises based on ethics, values and principles that put the needs and aspirations of their members above the simple goal of maximising profit.

 Co-operation is not a marginal phenomenon.
-More than 1,2 billion people, one in every six people on the planet, are members of any of the 3 million co-operatives in the world!
-They are strong and healthy: the Top 300 co-operatives and mutuals report a total turnover of 2,2 billion USD, according to the World Co-operative Monitor (2017).
+More than 1,2 billion cooperative members, one in every six people on the planet, are part of any of the 3 million co-operatives in the world!
+They are strong and healthy: the Top 300 cooperatives and mutuals report a total turnover of 2,1 trillion USD, according to the World Co-operative Monitor (2017).